pikatchu/closedsource/book/0050-inquisitor.md

 He just watched.

-At the end of the day, Leo stood in front of the Headmaster’s office.
+At the end of the day, Leo stood in front of the Headmaster's office.

 The door slid open.